 Escape to the country and “Shelve all your worries” in our ideal retreats for couples.
-Try a luxury relaxing self-catering cottage holiday in beautiful South Shropshire – the perfect getaway destination.
+Try a luxury relaxing self-catering holiday in the beautiful Shropshire Hills – the perfect getaway destination.
 Stunning views, wonderful walking, peace and comfort, in easy reach of Ludlow, Shrewsbury, the Ironbridge Gorge, Long Mynd and the Stiperstones Hills.

-There are two comfortable holiday lets at Lower Farm in the Shropshire Hills Area of Outstanding Natural Beauty, each ideal for one or two people -Cranberry Cottage and Stiperstones View both providing lovely self-catering accommodation recognised with a Trip Advisor Certificate of Excellence 2017/18.
+There are two comfortable holiday lets at Lower Farm in the Shropshire Hills Area of Outstanding Natural Beauty, each ideal for one or two people -Cranberry Cottage and Stiperstones View.
+Both provide lovely self-catering accommodation recognised with a Trip Advisor Certificate of Excellence 2017/18.

 The small village of Shelve enjoys panoramic views of the surrounding hills, from the Stiperstones in the east to the majestic Corndon Hill just over the Welsh Marches border to the west, dark skies and tranquillity.
 Shelve is between Bishops Castle, Church Stretton, Montgomery and Shrewsbury.

 The 21st-century conversion from a cow byre is a cosy and stylish holiday cottage hideaway for two people.
-(Take a virtual tour on StreetView) This self-catering accommodation in the Shropshire Hills gives a luxury rural retreat with peace and tranquillity.
-The holiday let is situated a short distance from the owners’ house, while the old farmyard stone walls create shelter and privacy without impeding the interlocking views down the valley.
-The cottage accommodation consists: a large open-plan electrically heated living room with wood-burning stove, picture window and flat screen television; fully equipped kitchen/dining area with oven, hob, microwave, fridge, and dishwasher; one separate double bedroom; shower room with hand basin and WC.
+This accommodation in the Shropshire Hills gives a luxury rural retreat with peace and tranquillity.
+Situated a short distance from the owners’ house, the old farmyard stone walls create shelter and privacy without impeding the interlocking views down the valley.
+The cottage accommodation consists: a large open-plan electrically heated living room with wood-burning stove, picture window and flat screen television; fully equipped kitchen/dining area with oven, hob, microwave, fridge, and dishwasher; one separate double bedroom (Kingsize Bed); shower room with hand basin and WC.
 There is a double sofa-bed in the living room for separate sleeping.
 Floor area is 44sq m, 475 sq ft.

 A separate laundry room in an adjacent building has washing machine, tumble-dryer, indoor drying space and a shared freezer.
 There is a lot of space for car parking, and a sheltered courtyard area with garden table, parasol and chairs.
 The cottage is all on one level, with a ramp to the door, so it is suitable for some visitors with disabilities and/or restricted mobility – we would be happy to discuss the possibilities with you.